 - Dress smart-casual, especially for the restaurants

 Swan Valley Winery Tours

-The best way to experience the Swan Valley Wineries is on a tour unless you have a designated driver.
-There are many tours to choose from, including half-day and full days.
-Some tours include lunch and a visit to the Margaret River Chocolate Factory, like this Full-Day Winery Experience with Lunch from Perth.
+The best way to experience the wineries is on a Swan Valley tour (unless you have a designated driver).
+There are many tours to choose from, including half-day and full-days.
+Some tours include lunch and visiting the Margaret River Chocolate Factory, like this Full-Day Winery Experience with Lunch from Perth.

 A cruise up the calm Swan River from Elizabeth Quay to the fertile Swan Valley is beautiful and includes morning tea, wine tastings, and cheese and biscuits on board.
 Read more about the inclusions of this Captain Cook cruise here.